East Side Trails

 |Streamside campsite||0.7 mi (1.2 km)|

 |Storyteller’s Rock campsite and Boone Bowl view||1.2 mi (1.9 km)|

 A steep, strenuous hike with lovely vistas.
 Boulders and crags jut out here and there opening up elevated (and elevating) views of the Boone Fork Bowl.
 This trail links Nuwati and Daniel Boone Scout Trails and makes a fine loop-hike, passing through rhododendron and blueberry thickets.
 A hiking option coming down the Daniel Boone Scout Trail when returning to cars is to follow Cragway Trail to the Nuwati.

 |Flat Rock View and junction with Daniel Boone Scout Trail||1.0 mi (1.6 km)|

 Asutsi means “bridge” in the Cherokee language.
-This short, easy trail (0.4 miles) links Serenity Farm on U.S. 221 and the Tanawha Trail, providing alternative access to Nuwati and Daniel Boone Scout Trails.
+This short, easy trail (0.4 miles) provides alternative access to Nuwati and Daniel Boone Scout trails.
+The Asutsi trailhead is on U.S. 221, 0.6 miles south of the U.S. 221 intersection with Holloway Mountain Road.
 This trail is the only winter access to the east side trails when the Blue Ridge Parkway is closed.